Information about placing requests in South Ayrshire, how to apply and how to appeal.

 There are a number of reasons why our Educational Services may not grant a placing request.
 These are summarised below, where granting the request would:

-- make it necessary for South Ayrshire Council to take additional teaching staff into employment;
+- make it necessary for us to take additional teaching staff into employment

-- mean South Ayrshire Council had already decided that the child should no longer attend the
+- mean we had already decided that the child should no longer attend the school

-- prevent South Ayrshire Council from reserving places for pupils moving in to the catchment area;
+- prevent us from reserving places for pupils moving in to the catchment area

 You may lodge an appeal and your appeal will be heard by the independent Education Appeal Committee.
-The Committee will decide whether South Ayrshire Council have applied the priorities for granting placing requests for the particular school correctly.
-If you are not provided with a decision on your placing request by 30 April, (or no later than two months for requests made at other times of the year), you may also appeal.
-However if you decide to appeal you will not be able to make another placing request until the appeal is heard or you withdraw your appeal.
+The Committee will decide whether we have applied the priorities for granting placing requests for the particular school correctly.
+If you are not provided with a decision on your placing request within two months of making your placing request, you may also appeal.
+However, if you decide to appeal you will not be able to make another placing request until the appeal is heard or you withdraw your appeal.